 Henry was an astute businessman and left a detailed Will as to how his estate was to be administered.
 Indeed Henry spent much of his energy in his final years refining the details of his legacy.
 As a result, his philanthropic wishes have been maintained through the centuries with a remarkable degree of consistency and continuity.
 In his Will, Henry, who had no children himself, left money for the welfare of descendants of his sister, Joan.
 Referred to in Henry's Will as his 'poor kindred' the Charity still honours this benefaction.
 Amongst the Charity's range of grant making, Henry's legacy to 'poor clergy' also continues, with grants administered by dioceses of the Church of England on behalf of the Charity, and a separate fund makes grants to relieve poverty in some 200 specific parishes named by Henry and his early trustees.

 Henry could not have known that his charity would travel so successfully into the twenty-first century, but its survival and success would no doubt have given him the greatest satisfaction.

-A wall monument to Henry Smith (pictured right) can be found in All Saints Church in Wandsworth.
+A monument to Henry Smith (pictured above right) can be found in All Saints Church in Wandsworth, south London.